MarkTigchelaar/Autopilot/README.md

   ...
 end
 ```
-This is to prevent soupy code where the data structure is difficult to handle, since you cannot add methods and fields into the nested layers, resulting in code that processes the contents being scattered everywhere.
+This is to prevent soupy code where the data structure is difficult to handle, since you cannot add methods and fields into the nested layers (without structs), resulting in code that processes the contents being scattered everywhere.

 Several of these types are actually built in interfaces, and cannot be instantiated directly:
 - Map